hwyum/class-repo/README.md

 * First item in list
 * Second item in list
 * Third item in list
-repo for open courser class
+repo for open coursera class